Island Hermitage: Library

 The library at the Island Hermitage is a large Buddhist library based on a wide variety of Buddhist and non-Buddhist collections, books suitable for study for those living within a forest monastic environment.
 One of the most notable aspects of the library is that it has amassed a collection of the Pāli Canon in six different scripts i.e. Sinhalese, Thai, Burmese, Devanagari, Roman and German.

 Its core collection lies in the areas of reference works such as encyclopedias of Buddhism, creative works, manuscripts, periodical publications including magazines, journals and books and other historical reports regarding resident monks etc. Therefore, Island Hermitage library can be seen as a place where a beginner to Buddhism can read about the basics and a scholar can carry out his research.
 Over the course of its history, the library’s collection has grown to include a proliferation of books on all subjects.
 There seems to have been an effective record-keeping practice that ensured the growth of the library by late Western monks who lived here.
 Unfortunately, many collections of records are believed to have been destroyed over the years due to poor maintenance.
 Almost all the items in the library have not been digitized and are only available in physical form.

 The Island Hermitage library was long housed in the main building of the monastery, but in 2016 repairs to the damaged building were successfully carried out in order to protect and unify its vast collection.
-As of 2018, the library has been rehoused in an air-conditioned room and opened for both local and foreign monks and laity to carry out their researches.
+As of 2018, the library has been rehoused in an air-conditioned room and opened for both local and foreign monks and laity-acolytes to carry out their researches.

-Swimming

-It is not advisable to swim.
-If you really want to, do not swallow the water.
-Be particularly cautious of Oyster-shells which can cut the feet when walking in or out of the water.
-If an iguana (Kabara Goya in Sinhalese) is nearby, swim very quietly without moving the water too much (breast-stroke is the best) to the shore and get out.
-They are known to bite swimmers.